VCCRI/CIDR/README.md

 *CIDR-examples* contains a human pancreatic islet single-cell RNA-Seq dataset, located in the *PancreaticIslet* folder.
 In this dataset there are 60 cells in 6 cell types after we exclude undefined cells and bulk RNA-Seq samples.

-Reference for human pancreatic islet dataset:
+Reference for the human pancreatic islet dataset:

 Li, J. *et al.* Single-cell transcriptomes reveal characteristic features of human pancreatic islet cell types. *EMBO Reports* 17, 178–187 (2016).